Michaelbecze/blog/_posts/2026-02-15-Deploy-StrongSwan-On-Azure-Part2.md

 terraform version
 ```
 # Basic Command
-Before we start looking at the script I want to go over the 4 commands that are used the most and their fucntion.
+Before we start looking at the script I want to go over the 4 commands that are used the most and there fucntion.
 We will use the following workflow to deploy and manage the lab environment.

 #### Initialize
 ```bash